Make the MongoDB docs better! We value your opinion. Share your feedback for a chance to win $100.

 stores

 Array of objects where each object represents a data store to associate with the federated database instance.
-The federated database instance store captures files in an S3 bucket, documents in Atlas cluster, or files stored at publicly accessible URLs.
+The federated database instance store captures documents in the Atlas cluster.
 Atlas Data Federation can only access data stores defined in the stores object.

 stores.[n].name